mattbierner/blog.mattbierner.com/_posts/2015-01-18-stupid-template-tricks-short-circuiting.md

 series: stupid_template_tricks
 date: '2015-01-18'
 ---
 C++ templates make it remarkably easy to shoot yourself in the foot.
-Case in point, this seemly innocent template function:
+Case in point, this seemingly innocent template function:

 ```cpp
 template <unsigned val>